-Intramedullary nailing of the bone involves use of an intramedullary nail or rod to fix the fractured bone.
+Intramedullary nailing of the bone involves the use of an intramedullary nail or rod to fix the fractured bone.

 It is called intramedullary nailing because a metal rod forced into the medullary cavity of a bone to fix the fractures.
 Intramedullary nailing is commonly used to fix the long bone fractures.
-As of today there are many types of nails available.
+As of today, there are many types of nails available.
 Nails made for specific fracture patterns are also available now.
-For example Recon nail for fracture of subtrochanteric region.
+For example Recon nail for fracture of the subtrochanteric region.

-An intramedullary nail functions as a form of internal splint which stabilizes long bone fracture with minimal damage to the surrounding soft tissues.
+An intramedullary nail functions as a form of the internal splint which stabilizes long bone fracture with minimal damage to the surrounding soft tissues.
 Because they are sturdy and usually approximately round in shape, they withstand the heavy load of the body well in any direction, rather like the bone itself.
-Limbs with nailed fractures may be mobilized early after surgery with weight bearing before bony union.
+Limbs with nailed fractures may be mobilized early after surgery with weight bearing before the bony union.

 Küntscher nail has been used commonly but now is more of historical importance.
 It was a nail with triangular or cloverleaf cut-section without any locking mechanism.
 Gerhard Küntscher is credited with the first use of this device in 1939, during World War II.

-Most of the modern nails come with locking mechanism.
-Locking is a process of fixing the nail to the bone using premade holes in the nail both on proximal and distal end of the nail for a stable fixation.
+Most of the modern nails come with a locking mechanism.
+Locking is a process of fixing the nail to the bone using premade holes in the nail both on the proximal and distal end of the nail for a stable fixation.

 Nails which can be locked are called interlocking nails.

 Nails are made of stainless steel and titanium

 Locked intramedullary nailing is the standard today.